By Vincenzo Villamena, CPA

 The United States of America is still the land of golden opportunity for many and draws immigrants from all over the world.
 The coveted Green Card not only opens the door to career opportunities but also to new tax obligations.
 Immigration tax planning, or better pre-immigration tax planning, helps to avoid surprises and optimize the tax situation before arriving.
 Some tax-saving moves you can only make BEFORE becoming a US permanent resident.

 As Green Card holder you have the same US tax obligations as a US citizen.
 US Citizens and permanent residents pay tax of their worldwide income, no matter where they live or where the income originates.
 This means that any income you have from another country, or any financial assets you own there, can trigger US tax and reporting requirements.

 Therefore, if you have a business or assets in your name or income from outside the US, you should consult a US tax advisor experienced in pre-immigration tax planning BEFORE you become a resident.
 You might be able to significantly reduce your tax liability.

 Taxation starts at day one for new Green Card holders

 When you receive the long-awaited Green Card, be aware that the day you set foot into the US with the Green Card, your tax obligations start.

 However, US tax is not limited to citizens and Green Card holders.
 Anyone who meets the Substantial Presence Test becomes a tax resident.
 (There are some exceptions for diplomats, students, and medical patients).
 You meet the Substantial Presence test if you are present in the US for a period of 183 days or more in any given year, or for at least 31 days in a given year and your presence in that year and the two preceding years is 183 days or more.

 Key tax implications US immigrants often overlook

-You might expect paying taxes on you US income.
+You might expect to pay taxes on your US income.
 Rather unexpected and often overlooked are other tax implications.

 - Long and short-term capital gains